jameslikeslinux/puppet-node_orchestration/README.md

 * `security_groups`: Overrides the default SG or list of SGs set in Hiera
 * `subnet`: Overrides the default subnet name set in Hiera
 * `region`: Overrides the default region set in Hiera
+* `os_disk_size`: If set, the size of the OS disk in GB.
+Otherwise, use EC2 defaults.

 The available sizes: small, medium, large; map to EC2 instance types t3.small, t3.medium, and t3.large by default.
 This can be overridden with the